bkram/virt-install-cloud-init/readme.md

 ## What is this all about

-It is a collection of bashs script easily setup and destroy cloud init enabled virtual machines locally.
+It is a collection of bash script easily setup and destroy cloud-init enabled virtual machines locally.

 Actively being used on: